raspberrypi/documentation/usage/scratch/gpio/README.md

 - `bargraph[1..14],[1-100]` sets the bar shown on one of the 14 columns of leds to represent the percentage.
 - `vumeter[1|2],[1…100]`

-#### RyanTeck & Pololu motor controller
+#### RyanTeck,  Pololu and CamJam Edukit 3 motor controller

-Both of these little cards can drive two DC motors.
+These little cards can drive two DC motors.
+Set `AddOn` to
+- `RyanTek001` for the RyanTek board
+- `Pololu8835` for the Pololu board
+- `EdukitMotorBoard` for the CamJam board
 Though they work quite differently they share the same commands.

 - `motor + motor number (1|2) + speed + value (-100..100)`